ranakibrahim/capstone-project/README.md

     - page where a user adds their information after signing up
   - Routes
     - /add-details
-- **Profile**
+- **AddHobbies**
   - Description
     - page where a user can choose their hobbies
   - Routes
-    - /profile
+    - /add-hobbies
 - **Dashboard**
   - Description
-    - page where a user can view their hobbies and information
+    - page where a user can view their hobbies and other information
   - Routes
     - /dashboard